Opium - Side Effects, Risks, & Treatment

 - Seizure

-This symptom causes permanent, irreversible damage or even death.
-Seek immediate medical attention in these situations.
+These symptoms may cause permanent, irreversible damage or even death.
+Seek immediate medical attention if you or someone you know is experiencing an overdose.

 How Do You Treat Opiate Addiction?